JakeThomson/ATB_back-end/README.md

 ```
 py main.py local
 ```
-If it is the first time running the application, it will needto download the required historical data - this will take around 4-10 minutes depending on your download speed.
+If it is the first time running the application, it will need to download the required historical data - this will take around 4-10 minutes depending on your download speed.

 <span style="font-size:14pt;">**IMPORTANT:**</span> When you wish to stop the application, you must do so by pressing